-We list all GLO supported events with the newest on top.
+We list all GLO supported events following calendar time.
 Years are listed once.
 The first number refers to month, the second to day(s).

 - 7; 3-7: Bali, Indonesia.
 International Economic Association World Congress.
 Conference announcement.
 Submission deadline November 15, 2019.